persapiens/Course/Project/Pipeline3.md

 2. Generate load to the proxy server by requesting the `/preview` service.
 3. For the first 1 minute, send the load to the blue instance, collect health metrics.
 4. Next, send traffic to the green instance for 1 minute, collect health metrics.
 5. Report a statistical comparision between health values and compute a canary score.
 Determine whether canary has "passed" or "failed".

+You should be able to reuse/extend code from the [Monitoring](https://github.com/CSC-DevOps/Monitoring) and [Deployment workshop](https://github.com/CSC-DevOps/Deployment).
+You might find [this package](https://github.com/juhis/genstats) useful for doing statistical tests.
+You are strongly encouraged to explore and measure multiple metrics in order to maximize your likelihood of detecting differences between the control and canary server.

 ## Team responsibilities